 We have placed preventative dentistry, rather than reactionary dentistry, as the main focus for Serenity Dental and this will enable us to become one of the premier practices in the south of England.

-We are a team of 14, made up of 2 dentists (Brett and Fiona), 3 dental therapists (Marie and Julia), 7 nurses (Kelley, Kim, Steph, Ellie, Kiera, Katie (trainee) and Ffion (trainee), treatment coordinator Erin with Karen and Chris on the front desk.
-Keeping us all in order is Nikki, our practice manager.
+We are a team of 17, made up of 3 dentists (Brett, Fiona and Virang), 2 dental therapists (Marie and Julia), 7 nurses (Kelley, Kim, Steph, Ellie, Kiera, Katie (trainee) and Ffion (trainee), treatment coordinator Erin with Karen and Chris on the front desk.
+Keeping us all in order is Ruth, our practice manager.

 All of us have worked in dentistry most of our careers and have a wealth of experience that we would love to share with you.